bfueldner/pykicad/doc/tutorial/AddingPartsTutorial.md

 shape|line, invisible, clock, invertedClock, inputLow, clockLow, outputLow, fallingEdgeClock, nonLogic direction|The pin orientation : left,   right,  up or down

+Reading the chip’s datasheet you will have to copy the contents of the pin table in the corresponding csv files.

-Now this step is pretty straightforward but pretty tedious.
+This step is straightforward but requires a lot of attention.
+Stay concentrated !

 #### Regenerating the libraries ####